reobrien1/AMS_delta_functionalgroups/README.md

 1. 'mass': the m/z value.
 2. 'formula': the assigned ion formula
 3. 'frac_abundance': the fractional abundance of the ion (the data should be **normalized** to a sum of 1 for all the ion intensities)
    If data is not normalized to a sum of 1, add all the intensities together in the frac_abundance column and then divide each ion intensity by this total.
-This column becomes the new 'frac_abundance' column
+This column becomes the new 'frac_abundance' column.
 <img width="293" height="228" alt="image" src="https://github.com/user-attachments/assets/61c900a4-c69c-4db9-8240-264c137761ff" />